-The Designated Safeguarding Lead actively liaises with other school staff with safeguarding responsibilities, teachers, pastoral support staff, school nurses, IT leads, SENCos and senior mental health leads on matters of safety and safeguarding to ensure safeguarding and promoting children's well-being are effective.
+The Designated Safeguarding Lead actively liaises with other school staff with safeguarding responsibilities (DDSLs), Headmaster, Pastoral team, teachers, school nurse, IT leads, SENCos on matters of safety and safeguarding to ensure safeguarding and promoting children's well-being are effective.

-The DSL or a deputy should always be made available during school/college hours for the staff in the school to discuss any safeguarding concerns.
+The DSL or a deputy should always be made available during school hours for the staff in the school to discuss any safeguarding concerns.